KubeCon + CloudNativeCon North America

 About Project Participation

-Projects and Working Groups under the Cloud Native Computing Foundation umbrella have the opportunity to engage, network and collaborate with peers and like-minded people in the cloud native community at KubeCon + CloudNativeCon North America in Chicago, IL from November 6-9, 2023.
-Participating in this event allows you to gain valuable mindshare of a targeted audience while engaging with 8,000+ developers, architects, and technical leaders.
+Projects and Working Groups under the Cloud Native Computing Foundation (CNCF) umbrella have the opportunity to engage, network and collaborate with peers and like-minded people in the cloud native community at KubeCon + CloudNativeCon North America in Salt Lake City, Utah from November 13-15, 2024.
+Participating in this event allows you to gain valuable mind share of a targeted audience while engaging with 10,000+ developers, architects, and technical leaders.

 • Inform and educate the cloud native community about your project, services, open source strategies, and cloud native direction.